ricardop2476/cyoa-project/situations/island.md

+#island
-You have landed on an island.
+you have landed on an island.
 It is an island inhabited by venomous snakes!
 You are unable to escape and you get bitten and slowly die.
 [Try again?](../plane.md)